danog/MadelineProtoDocs/old_docs/API_docs_v45/methods/README.md

 * <a href="messages.startBot.html" name="messages.startBot">Start a conversation with a bot using a deep linking parameter: messages.startBot</a>

 * <a href="phone.requestCall.html" name="phone.requestCall">Start a telegram phone call: phone.requestCall</a>

+* <a href="contacts.blockFromReplies.html" name="contacts.blockFromReplies">Stop getting notifications about thread replies of a certain user in @replies: contacts.blockFromReplies</a>

 * <a href="payments.validateRequestedInfo.html" name="payments.validateRequestedInfo">Submit requested order information for validation: payments.validateRequestedInfo</a>